desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 TODO consider practicality of email notifications, or what else to do, see https://mailarchive.ietf.org/arch/msg/dnsop/aXGm1FuEPF5TV1PsVD2zK2fMBvY/

+TODO "in accordance with the communication preferences established by the child zone operator"?
+Should there be an ability for the zone operator to establish their communication (who and how) preferences?
+How would that be signaled?

-1. For certain DS updates (see {{analysis_reporting (analysis)}}) and for DS deactivation, both the domain's technical contact and the registrant SHOULD be notified.
+1. For certain DS updates (see {{analysis_reporting (analysis)}}) and for DS deactivation, relevant points of contact known to the zone operator SHOULD be notified.

 2. For error conditions, the domain's technical contact and the DNS operator serving the affected Child zone SHOULD be first notified.
 The registrant SHOULD NOT be notified unless the problem persists for a prolonged amount of time (e.g., three days).